 Britain’s foreign secretary said that Iranian authorities on Friday seized two ships, one flying under the British flag, the other registered in Liberia.
 The events occurred in a passageway that carries one-fifth of the world’s crude exports.

-“If this kind of problem continues, you might see people start to shy away from the (Persian) Gulf or try to reflag — not be a British tanker,” said energy economist Michael Lynch.
+“If this kind of problem continues, you might see people start to shy away from the (Arabian) Gulf or try to reflag — not be a British tanker,” said energy economist Michael Lynch.

 The near-term impact will fall most heavily on the shipping industry in the form of higher insurance rates, said Lynch, who is the president of Strategic Energy & Economic Research Inc.